lipengin1975/winccoaecharts/README.md

 # Chartcurve

 ## Overview
-Chartcurve is a simple project for a trend webpage which is displayed in the webviewer ewo of WinCC OA.
+Chartcurve is a simple project for a history trend webpage which is displayed in the webviewer ewo of WinCC OA.
 It's built with ECharts.js in a VUE 2.0 project and you can deploy it on the WINCCOA_PROJECTDIR/data/chartcurve directory.
-If you want to change the deploy directory please modify the publicPath in vue.config.js file before execute "npm run build" in your terminal.
+If you want to change the deploy directory, please modify the publicPath in vue.config.js file before execute "npm run build" in your terminal.

 ## Project setup
 ```
 npm install